How to Properly Mix Concrete

 One of the most common mistakes beginners make is to add too much water and end up with concrete that’s thin and soupy.
 Here are a few tips to avoid the problem and find the right concrete mix ratio.

-Making Concrete: Gradually Wet the Mix
+Gradually Wet the Concrete Mix

 gradually wet the concrete mixFamily Handyman

-Pull a small amount of the dry mix into the water with a hoe and mix it completely.
+• Pull a small amount of the dry mix into the water with a hoe and mix it completely.
 A hoe makes a great mixing tool.
 A flat shovel or spade works too.
-Continue pulling and mixing until all of the powder is wetted and the mix is piled at your end of the wheelbarrow.
-Continue mixing by going to the other end of the wheelbarrow and pulling the mix back toward you.
-This method ensures that all the dry particles are completely wetted.

-Mixing Concrete Technique
+Technique for Mixing Concrete

 mixing concrete techniqueFamily Handyman

-Use a sturdy wheelbarrow to mix your concrete.
+• Use a sturdy wheelbarrow to mix your concrete.
 And make sure it’s on a level surface.
-Brace the wheelbarrow with your knee when you’re mixing from the side.

-Work it to the Perfect Concrete Mix Ratio
+Work It to the Perfect Concrete Mix Ratio

 It’s tempting to just squirt water into the dry concrete mix with a hose and mix up a soupy batch of concrete.
 After all, it’s quicker and the runny concrete is easier to pour.
 The trouble is, soupy concrete is only about half as strong as a proper mix and is more likely to crack.
 That’s why we recommend spending a little extra time measuring the water into a bucket first and adding only as much as is needed.
 Even though the thicker mix is a little harder to place, it’ll be worth the extra effort.
 We’ll show you how to get the best consistency.